IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

     _resp = service['authorization'].parse_response(query_part,
                                                     client_info)

-Now one thing that happened when the authorization request was constructed was that some information of that request got stored away with the *state* value as key.
+Now as mentioned above one thing that happened when the authorization request was constructed was that some information of that request got stored away with the *state* value as key.
 All in the client_info instance.

 The response on the authorization query will be stored in the same place.
 To get the code I can now use::